-A Clinical Physiologist will be performing the test- although staff in training might be present during the investigation.
-The Clinical Physiologist will explain each part of the test to you and answer any questions you might have.
+A Clinical Physiologist will be performing the test - although staff in training might be present during the investigation.
+The Clinical Physiologist will explain each part of the test to you and your child, answer any questions you might have and get your consent.

-They will then ask you a few questions in order to get relevant clinical information about your condition/symptoms.
-Several small electrodes (coloured discs) will then be placed on your head using a sticky (adhesive) paste.
-Headphones will then be placed over your head and you will hear a series of clicking noises for several minutes.
+They will then ask you a few questions in order to get relevant clinical information about your child's condition/symptoms.
+Several small electrodes (coloured discs) will then be placed on your child's head using a sticky (adhesive) paste.
+Headphones will then be placed over your child's head and your child will hear a series of clicking noises for several minutes.